 This small group Sunset Walking Tour with Wine & Food Tastings is also a great option for foodies.

 P.S.
-Another popular donation-based tour is this Mysteries and Legends of Florence Tour, where you learn about the “dark side” of Florence.
-It includes stops at the Piazza del Duomo, Via del Campanile, and Piazza della Signoria (among others) as you learn true stories about Florence’s curiosities and superstitions, conspiracies and betrayals, murders, and more.
-This one starts at 7:15 PM.
+Another donation-based tour I loved was this Mysteries and Legends of Florence Tour.
+As you visit the Piazza del Duomo, Via del Campanile, and Piazza della Signoria (among other places), you’ll hear true stories of Florence’s dark side – from curiosities and superstitions to conspiracies, betrayals, and murders.
+It runs daily at 7:15 PM.
 Click here to book it.

 Watch Sunset at Piazzale Michelangelo

-The Piazzale Michelangelo should be on every traveler’s 3 days in Florence itinerary!
+The Piazzale Michelangelo should be on every traveler’s three-day Florence itinerary!

 No matter what time you head up to Piazzale Michelangelo, you’ll be met with a spectacular Florence skyline view.
 But especially at golden hour and for sunset!
 (Plus, a bronze replica of Michelangelo’s David, and an intense crowd…)

 My advice?
 Bring a bottle of Tuscan wine and a couple of glasses.
-Maybe some cheese.
-Grab a seat on the steps and drink in this wondrous view and the excited atmosphere around you.
+Maybe some cheese or even a to-go pizza or panino.
+Get there early, grab a seat on the steps, and drink in the wondrous view.

 P.S.
-This may be the most famous viewpoint in Florence, but it’s actually NOT the best one… Check out Day 3’s details for the best, relatively secret spot!
+This may be the most famous viewpoint in Florence, but it’s actually NOT the best viewpoint… Check out Day 3’s details for the best, relatively secret spot!

-After you watch the sunset, head back down the hill and you’ll find yourself in the charming neighborhood of San Niccolò.
+After you watch the sunset, head back down the hill and you’ll find yourself in the charming (but mostly residential) neighborhood of San Niccolò.

 Your second day in Florence should be all about food and wine!
 After all, that’s what Tuscany does best.
 Pace yourself!